artempohribnyi/introduction_to_statistics/all_in_one_notes.md

 Topics include Descriptive Statistics, Sampling and Randomized Controlled Experiments, Probability, Sampling Distributions and the Central Limit Theorem, Regression, Common Tests of Significance, Resampling, Multiple Comparisons.

-# (Week 1)Introduction and Descriptive Statistics for Exploring Data
+# Week 1.
+Introduction and Descriptive Statistics for Exploring Data

 This module provides an overview of the course and a review of the main tools used in descriptive statistics to visualize information.